Sagar-Chowdhury/Docker-Notes/README.md

 * For a detailed, comprehensive list of options, refer to the official Docker documentation: [https://docs.docker.com/storage/volumes/](https://docs.docker.com/storage/volumes/)
 * **Remember:** Volumes should be used for data that needs to persist beyond the life of individual containers.

+**Docker Mounts**

+**What are Mounts?**

+* A mount is the process of making a file system or storage device accessible to a computer's operating system and users.
+* This creates a connection between a storage device (hard drive, network share, Docker volume, etc.)  and a specific point in the computer's file system hierarchy.

+**Why Are Mounts Needed?**

+1. **Docker (and Container Technology):**
+   * **Persistence:** Docker containers are ephemeral, so mounts ensure data created by a container can persist beyond its lifespan.
+   * **Sharing Data:** Mounts allow containers to share files, either  with the host machine or with other containers.
+   * **Configuration:** You can mount configuration files directly into containers.

+**Key Points about Mounts**

+* Mounts create a link between a storage resource and a location within the file system.
+The data itself isn't usually copied to the mount point.
+* Mounts can have different permissions (read-only, read-write) to control access.